 You can have amazing content on your Instagram, but if your follower count is low it can make you feel like people just don’t care.

-That’s when it’s tempting to just buy Instagram followers to give your page a little boost and make it appear like your page is very popular.
+That’s when it can feel tempting to just buy Instagram followers to give your page a little boost and make it appear like your page is much more popular.

 As tempting as it may be, buying Instagram followers is just not a good idea.
 In this article we will look at how buying followers actually works and why it’s generally not a good idea for your brand.